SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

-Use the ``startIndex`` property to access the position of the first ``Character`` of a ``String``, and the ``endIndex`` property to access the posision of the last.
+Use the ``startIndex`` property to access the position of the first ``Character`` of a ``String``, and the ``endIndex`` property to access the position of the last.
 If the ``String`` is empty, ``startIndex`` and ``endIndex`` are equal.

 .. testcode:: stringIndex